harrisonturton/wasm-ui/README.md

 * This is (very) hard to build.
 I'm effectively rebuilding the layout + render pipeline of a browser.
 * It's harder to use and doesn't interop nicely with existing Javascript libraries.
+* Accessibility must be built from scratch using a parallel DOM structure in order for the browser to generate the [accessibility tree.](https://developer.mozilla.org/en-US/docs/Glossary/Accessibility_tree)
 * Most websites won't benefit from it.

 Again, this is an experiment.
 Very little works yet, but I still think it's pretty cool.
 Thanks for checking it out ❤️